Kent Household Income by Local Authority District

 Anyone with a cursory knowledge of Kent geography will realise that by looking at the chart above that the places nearest to London tend to occupy the upper end of the income scales and those places further away, tend to occupy the lower end.

 The chart below shows this relationship on the basis of miles from central London.
 The data being taken from Google Maps.
 Each district is plotted on two axes.
 The Y axis showing average household income and the X axis showing distance from London.
-A red dotted line shows a line of best fit, which correlates at 80% with the distance.
+A red dotted line shows a line of best fit, which correlates at 80% with the distance

 Attractiveness